Mercedes-Benz S-Class (W220): Transmission

-All model years used a 5-speed transmission until a 7-speed came out.
-In the U.S. market, the 7 speed was the standard transmission on RWD S 430 and S 500 models in 2004, and optional on 4MATIC models.
-V12 models continued using the 5-speed as the 7-speed could not handle the immense amount of torque from the V12.
-In 2005, the 7-speed was standard on the S430 4MATIC, making it no longer optional.
-The transmission has W and S modes that can be selected.
+All model years used a 5-speed 5G-Tronic automatic transmission until the 7-speed 7G-Tronic automatic came out.
+In the U.S. market, the 7 speed was the standard transmission on RWD S 430 and S 500 models from 2004, and 4MATIC models kept the 5-speed.
+V12 models continued using the 5-speed as the 7-speed could not handle the amount of torque from the V12.
+The transmission had W and S modes that could be selected.

-See also: Mercedes-Benz 5G-Tronic transmission and Mercedes-Benz 7G-Tronic transmission

 Certificates and reports

 In 2005, the S-Class was the first vehicle to receive a TÜV Institute environmental certificate from the German Commission on Technical Compliance for environmentally friendly components.
 The improved environmental efficiency of the W220 manufacture process was judged approvingly.

 Edmunds gave the S-Class a 5 out of 5 reliability rating and MSN Autos assign an expert rating of 9.0 out of 10.
 By March 2011, Consumer Reports had changed its reliability ratings for the 2001 and 2002 S-Class as having improved to "average".
 Build quality was generally considered to be good.
 For instance, Forbes described the W220 S 500 as "built remarkably well."
 Early W220s were recalled for issues with the trunk spring and the hydraulic fuel line; there were no recalls for the 2005 or 2006 model years.